The remarkably unremarkable White House Pride ceremony

 The White House illuminated several internal rooms and corridors with rainbow colors for Pride month — observed in June to mark the month in 1969 when police raided the Stonewall Inn, a gay bar in New York.
 The resulting protests launched the modern gay rights movement.

-And Biden’s team worked with the Smithsonian to create a Pride month exhibition inside the White House that includes a pair sandals worn by Matthew Shepard, a college student in Wyoming who was beaten to death for being gay.
-Also displayed is a partially burned candle from the 1980s used by AIDS activists during a protest.
+And Biden’s team worked with the Smithsonian to create a Pride month exhibition inside the White House that includes a pair of sandals worn by Matthew Shepard, a college student in Wyoming who was pistol-whipped, tied to a fence and left to die for being gay.
+Also displayed is a partially burned candle used by AIDS activists during a protest in the 1980s.

 Biden’s commemoration of Pride came up once at the press briefing held a few hours earlier.
 It was one of the last questions, after multiple queries on the durability of a bipartisan infrastructure deal, the future of Afghanistan, Vice President Harris’s visit to El Paso and even one question about the health of the country’s manatee population.

 The question felt more observational than adversarial.
-“The initiatives today,” the reporter asked, “Don’t they fall short of the President signing the Equality Act into law?”
+“The initiatives today,” the reporter asked, “don’t they fall short of the president signing the Equality Act into law?”

 Biden won applause from activists for his early steps on LGBTQ issues — including an executive order expanding protections for transgender students, repealing the ban on transgender members of the military and threatening sanctions against countries that suppress transgender rights.

-During his State of the Union address he even singled out transgender Americans and said “I want you to know, your president has your back.”
+During his first address to a joint session of Congress, he singled out transgender Americans and said “I want you to know, your president has your back.”

 It was an assurance more meaningful to the LGBTQ community than any ceremonial gesture could be.